jrson11/GeoSon/docs/handbook_for_Slope.rst

 GeoSon_Slope
 ==================
-- Python package for slope stability analysis
+- Handbook of geotechnical marine slope stability analysis

 **Contents will be in private repository, Not ready yet**